ucbepic/docetl/docs/operators/filter.md

 # Filter Operation

-The Filter operation in docetl is used to selectively process data items based on specific conditions.
+The Filter operation in DocETL is used to selectively process data items based on specific conditions.
 It behaves similarly to the Map operation, but with a key difference: items that evaluate to false are filtered out of the dataset, allowing you to include or exclude data points from further processing in your pipeline.

 ## Motivation